awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/what-is-marketplace.md

 As a buyer, you go to [AWS Marketplace](https://aws.amazon.com/marketplace) to search, filter, and navigate to a product that runs on Amazon Web Services\.
 You can also find AWS Marketplace products on Deloitte and DLT\.

 When you choose a software product, you are taken to the product’s page\.
 The page has information about the product, pricing, usage, support, and product reviews\.
-To subscribe to the software product, you log in to your AWS account and are taken to a subscription page that has the EULA, terms and conditions of usage, and any options available for customizing your subscription\.
+To subscribe to the software product, you sign in to your AWS account and are taken to a subscription page that has the EULA, terms and conditions of usage, and any options available for customizing your subscription\.

+AWS Marketplace purchases made by your accounts based in Europe, the Middle East, and Africa \(excluding Turkey and South Africa\) from EMEA\-eligible sellers are facilitated by Amazon Web Services EMEA SARL\.

+For customers in certain countries, Amazon Web Services EMEA SARL charges local value\-added tax \(VAT\) on your AWS Marketplace purchases\.
+For more information about taxes, see the [AWS Marketplace Buyers Tax help page](https://aws.amazon.com/tax-help/marketplace-buyers/)\.

+For more information about Amazon Web Services EMEA SARL, see the [Amazon Web Services EMEA SARL FAQs](https://aws.amazon.com/legal/aws-emea/)\.

+Customers who transact with EMEA\-eligible sellers receive an invoice from Amazon Web Services EMEA SARL\.
+All other transactions continue to go through AWS Inc\.For more information, see [Paying for products](https://docs.aws.amazon.com/marketplace/latest/buyerguide/buyer-paying-for-products.html)\.

 **Tip**
 Note the following tips about license terms and contracts: